Thursday, September 29, 2011

 What self-defense products do I recommend?

 There are many great products I enjoy, just check my Youtube videos, but I want to encourage training rather than buying.
 Sticks and training knives can be found on eBay.
+My main knife is the LLC Knife from Arnis Professor Bram Frank.

 Does my style work for real?